Updated Jun 18, 2026 § For Kids

 Battery life runs 2-4 days depending on usage, which is roughly three times longer than the Gabb Watch.
 The GizmoWatch supports video calling, which puts it closer to the TickTalk in features.
 For families who want to compare these two Verizon-compatible options, our Gabb Watch vs GizmoWatch comparison covers that matchup.

 The big limitation is carrier lock-in.
 GizmoWatch 3 works only on Verizon.
-If you are on T-Mobile or AT&T, skip this one entirely.
+If you're on T-Mobile or AT&T, skip this one entirely.

 Carrier compatibility chart showing which kids GPS smartwatch works on T-Mobile, Verizon, and AT&T